EMI licence in the Netherlands — the DNB application

 Is the Netherlands a “fintech-friendly” jurisdiction?

-What about the Reference Portal?
+What is the Banking Information Reference Portal?

-11. What to do, today
+12. What to do, today

-Related: Where to base your EMI · How to launch Dutch IBANs · Banking Information Reference Portal
+Related: Where to base your EMI · How to launch Dutch IBANs · Banking Information Reference Portal · The DNB SIRA (integrity risk analysis) · Safeguarding compared across the EU · Own funds and initial capital for PIs and EMIs